j00ru/ctf-tasks/CONFidence CTF 2017/Main event/Fastcalc-hardened/README.md

 ## Description

-Perhaps you still remember the "Fastcalc" challenge from this year's CONFidence Teaser (see the "fastcalc.exe" file).
+Perhaps you still remember the "Fastcalc" challenge from this year's CONFidence Teaser (see the fastcalc.exe file).
 Well, we have taken a careful look at the code and your feedback, and think we've fixed the issues that made it so easily exploitable.
-Most notably, one of the problems was that an innocent input (see "bad_input.txt") would sometimes cause the program to return unexpected results.
+Most notably, one of the problems was that an innocent input (see [bad_input.txt](task/bad_input.txt)) would sometimes cause the program to return unexpected results.
 Now that it is resolved, the program surely cannot be pwned anymore? :-)

 ## Solution